Highlights. Most consumers (88%) only buy brands they trust.

 - 79% of consumers are more loyal to brands with consistent communication across all company departments.

-- Better quality products from another company cause 55% of consumers to switch brands, down 5.2% from 2022.
+- Better quality products from another company cause 55% of consumers to switch brands.

-- 56% of people are likelier to buy from a brand with a customer loyalty program.
+- 56% of people are more likely to buy from a brand with a customer loyalty program.

 - 55% of consumers would use loyalty programs more often if they could use them across multiple brands.

-- Big companies have a more difficult time with brand loyalty, with 16.7% of CMOs reporting challenges versus 12.8% for small businesses.
+- Big companies have a more difficult time with brand loyalty, with 16.7% of Chief Marketing Officers (CMOs) of large companies reporting challenges versus 12.8% for small businesses.

-- 55% of consumers stay loyal to brands they fully trust, even when the brand makes a mistake or is accused of wrongdoing.
+- 55% of consumers remain loyal to brands they fully trust, even when those brands make a mistake or are accused of wrongdoing.

 - 12.1% of online purchases include a brand the person had not bought from before.